 Specific muscles in the jaw antomy include the temporalis which extends across the side of the head in a fan-like fashion to connect to the lower jaw.
 Problems with the temporalis can cause pain similar to migraines, which means that the underlying cause is left untreated.
 The other masticating muscle is the masseter which closes the jaw and also stretches from the temporal bone to the mandible.
 The disc in the temporomandibular joint is attached to the lateral pterygoid which is the muscle that opens the jaw by pulling the condyle forwards.
 This attachment to the disc can make this muscle very painful as disc degeneration occurs.
 The last of the four major jaw muscles is the internal pterygoid which sits very close to the trigeminal nerve as it passes through the jaw and is also responsible for closing the mouth.
 This proximity to a major nerve is the reason why intense nerve pain often results from muscle pain in the jaw.

 Buccinator and Platysma Muscles

-Other facial muscles, more responsible for facial expression than jaw movement, but occasionally involved in the pathology of TMD include the buccinator which is the muscle that flattens the cheek against the teeth.
+Other facial muscles within the jaw antomy, more responsible for facial expression than jaw movement, but occasionally involved in the pathology of TMD include the buccinator which is the muscle that flattens the cheek against the teeth.
 The buccinator originates from the mandible and stretches to the skin around the mouth.
 The zygomaticus muscle raises the corner of the mouth, having originated from the zygomatic bone also known as the cheekbone.
 Another muscle associated with the jaw muscles is the platysma which moves the mouth downwards and stretched from the chest to the lower part of the mandible.

 Next read about: Injury to the Jaw